top of page

 Keep in mind that if you are contributing to a Health Savings Account (HSA) and want to continue doing so, enrolling in any part of Medicare Part A will affect your ability to make HSA contributions.

-IF I HAVE ACCESS TO MY EMPLOYERS GROUP HEALTH PLAN SHOULD I STILL ENROLL IN MEDICARE PART B?
+IF I HAVE ACCESS TO MY employer's GROUP HEALTH PLAN, SHOULD I STILL ENROLL IN MEDICARE PART B?

 If you have creditable coverage (are actively employed and insured through a company with 20 or more employees), then you can delay enrolling in Part B (medical insurance) without facing the expensive late penalties.

 Your employer health insurance plan is required to send you a Notice of Creditable Coverage once per year.
-You should keep these notices in case they are required later.
-When you finally enroll in Medicare Part B, your employer will need to sign a form attesting that you had creditable coverage since you turned age 65. if you have difficulty getting your former employer to sign this form, those letters of Creditable Coverage you saved will come in handy.
+You should keep these notices in case they are needed later.
+When you finally enroll in Medicare Part B, your employer will need to sign a form attesting that you had creditable coverage since you turned age 65.
+If you have difficulty getting your former employer to sign this form, those letters of Creditable Coverage you saved will come in handy.
 And remember that enrolling in any Part of Medicare can affect your HSA contributions.

 HOW DO YOU DELAY ENROLLING IN MEDICARE PART B WHEN YOU RETIRE?